 There is a clear correlation between human papillomavirus (HPV) infection, mainly HPV 16, and anal cancer.
-Hence, there is an increased incidence in certain populations such as in young men who have genital viral infections.
+Hence, there is an increased incidence in certain populations, such as young men who have genital viral infections.
 A large study highlighted a correlation between both the amount of sexual activity and venereal infections and anal cancer.
 Earlier low-powered studies linked anal-receptive intercourse to an increased risk of anal cancer, but this has not been confirmed in a large trial.
 In addition to HPV, condylomata infections have been implicated in anal cancer in the general population and homosexual men.
-A study showed that in women with genital warts, anal cancer was associated with herpes simplex virus (HSV) 1 infection and Chlamydia trachomatis.
+A study showed that in women with genital warts, anal cancer was associated with Human Papillomavirus and Chlamydia trachomatis.
 Conversely, in men with no history of genital warts, there was an association with gonorrhea infection.
 In addition to the etiologies mentioned above, there has been an association between acquired immunodeficiency syndrome (AIDS) and anal cancer.
 In patients infected with the human immunodeficiency virus (HIV), the risk of anal cancer is 40 times higher compared to the general population.

 Anal cancer is a rare tumor comprising only 2.5% of all digestive system malignancies in the United States.
-Per data from the National Cancer Institute's Surveillance, Epidemiology, and End Results Program (SEER) the incidence of new cases in the United States was 8200 with 1100 estimated deaths in 2017.
+Per data from the National Cancer Institute's Surveillance, Epidemiology, and End Results Program (SEER), the incidence of new cases in the United States was 8200, with 1100 estimated deaths in 2017.
 The five-year overall survival between 2007 and 2013 was 66.9%.
 Also, approximately 0.2% of men and women will be diagnosed with anal cancer at some point during their lifetime based on acquired data from 2012 through 2014.
-The men to woman ratio is approximately 2 to 3.5.
-Anal cancer is more prevalent in patients with a viral genital infection such as HSV and HIV.
-Also, there is an increased incidence in individuals with multiple sexual partners, practice anal-receptive intercourse, have condyloma infections, or have AIDS.
+The men-to-woman ratio is approximately 2 to 3.5.
+Anal cancer is more prevalent in patients with viral genital infections such as HPV and HIV.
+Also, there is an increased incidence in individuals with multiple sexual partners, those who practice anal-receptive intercourse, have condyloma infections, or have AIDS.

 In addition to a complete history and physical examination, laboratory and radiologic examinations are important.
-Laboratory studies include a complete blood count (CBC), chemistry panel, HIV testing in specific cases, anoscopy, and anal mass biopsy or fine-needle aspiration, as well as imaging as indicated including CT or PET scan or an MRI.
-Imaging is imperative specifically when metastatic disease is suspected.
-Moreover, if the diagnosis of anal cancer is confirmed testing for HSV, gonorrhea, and chlamydia is recommended.
+Laboratory studies include a complete blood count (CBC), chemistry panel, HIV testing in specific cases, anoscopy, and anal mass biopsy or fine-needle aspiration, as well as imaging as indicated, including CT or PET scan or an MRI.
+Imaging is imperative, specifically when metastatic disease is suspected.
+Moreover, if the diagnosis of anal cancer is confirmed, testing for HPV, gonorrhea, and chlamydia is recommended.

 Anal cancer TNM staging AJCC UICC 8th edition: